 Vietnam War Oral History Project

 The Vietnam War Oral History Project contains resources relating to the New Zealand’s involvement in the Vietnam War.
 The website features extracts from oral history interviews, images and a nominal roll of New Zealand’s Vietnam veterans.
-Contributions of stories and visual resources are welcomed.

 Visit the Vietnam War Oral History Project website.